chiquyet199/strategy-builder/solutions/vps-deployment.md

 # Logging
 LOG_LEVEL=info
 ```

+**Important**: `DB_SSL=false` is required for Docker Compose deployments.
+Since all services communicate on the same internal Docker network, SSL is not needed.
+Only set `DB_SSL=true` if you're using an external database service that requires SSL.

 **Note**: Replace `YOUR_VPS_IP` with your actual VPS IP address (e.g., `http://206.189.91.220`).
 If you have a domain, use that instead (see [Domain Setup Guide](./vps-domain-setup.md)).